 - How much of the market was engaged with the facility that closed?

 - What services were primarily offered by this facility and can you fill the gap?

 Meanwhile, the addition of competition will present other concerns.
 Gathering market data will help you to identify trends about your service area and specific procedures and treatments being used within your market.
 You can then be sure you are offering the right services to meet the needs of your market, and then aggressively get the word out about your offerings.

 2. An Increase or Decrease in Patient Visits

-A decline in visits could mean patient needs and preferences have changed.
+Large shifts in patient volume is another good indicator that changes are happening within your market.
+It could mean patient needs and preferences have changed.
 This could lead to a reduction in service area size; but before that happens, take time to revisit your market data and look for variances, such as the following: